 - If using a gravity bag: Connect the bag to the tube, and add the formula to the bag.
 Hang the bag on a hook or pole about 18 inches above the stomach.
 Depending on the type of formula, the food may take a few hours to flow through the tube.
 Ask your doctor what you can expect and how long it should take.

-- Sit up or keep your head up during the feeding and for 60 minutes (or as long as your doctor tells you to) afterward.
+- Sit up or keep your head up during the feeding and for 30 to 60 minutes (or as long as your doctor tells you to) afterward.

 - Talk with your doctor about changing your feedings or medicines if you are having problems with diarrhea, constipation, or vomiting.